the i-D guide to what you need to see at the venice biennale | read | i-D

 The Play, Current of Contemporary Art

-Yet labour and the production of value go beyond the merely economic.
-In a time of global political and humanitarian crisis, not only of war, but of precarious labour systems, nationless refugees, cyber-wars, and rising neo-fascism, it felt strange to return to the idealistic figure of the "human," especially one mediated through the figure of the artist, which is historically such a privileged position.
+Yet labor and the production of value go beyond the merely economic.
+In a time of global political and humanitarian crisis, not only of war, but of precarious labor systems, nationless refugees, cyber-wars, and rising neo-fascism, it felt strange to return to the idealistic figure of the "human," especially one mediated through the figure of the artist, which is historically such a privileged position.

 Anne Imhof, Faust.
 Photography Nadine Fraczkowski